Texas State Highway 6: Current routes

 On August 21, 1923, SH 6 was extended along the eastern Gulf Division branch of SH 2 to keep SH 2 from having two separate highways with the same number.
 In 1926, US 75 and US 77 were overlaid on northern SH 6 from Waco northward through the Dallas area to Denison, and US 75 was overlaid on the section from Houston to Galveston.
 In 1935, US 290 was overlaid on the section from Hempstead to Houston.
 While the routes were marked concurrently, the concurrent SH 6 kept its numbering until September 26, 1939, when SH 6 was truncated to the Gulf Division routing ending at Waco.
 It was rerouted south from Hempstead to Galveston, replacing SH 242 and SH 38.

 On September 26, 1945, the roadway was extended northwest to Breckenridge over SH 67, continuing northwest to near Throckmorton along SH 157, which was decommissioned.
 That same day, the section in southeast Texas between Hempstead and Sugar Land was canceled, as it was redundant with the new FM 359.
 On August 20, 1952, the route was truncated on the north side, ending near Breckenridge.
 This section was transferred to US 183.
 On September 26, 1967, SH 6 was rerouted to bypass Bremond, with the old route through Bremond transferred to SH 14 and FM 46.
 On November 1, 1968, the section between Hempstead and Sugar Land was re-established, as it was routed along US 290 until it reached FM 1960, then replacing FM 1960 southward to where the southern branch of SH 6 intersected to what is now I-69/US 59 in Sugar Land.
 That portion of FM 1960 from US 290 to then US 90 at Addicks was built in the 1950s, replacing and rerouting some of what was known as Jackrabbit Road.
-In the early 1970s, the northern section underwent a massive rerouting due to realignments of numerous U.S. and state highwayss.
+In the early 1970s, the northern section underwent a massive rerouting due to realignments of numerous U.S. and state highways.
 On August 4, 1971, the section from Breckenridge south to Eastland was redesignated as SH 69.
 SH 6 was instead rerouted west along US 80 to Cisco, then replaced US 380 northwest to near Old Glory.
 The route was again extended on July 31, 1975, replacing SH 283 between Old Glory and Stamford northward to the Texas–Oklahoma border, completing the current routing of SH 6.
 The old route of SH 6 was transferred to new SH 283.
 On October 27, 1989, a section from US 90A to McKeever Road (McKeever Bypass) was added.

 A spur, SH 6A was designated on August 1, 1928, from SH 6 to Texas City.
 On March 19, 1930, this route was renumbered as SH 146.

 In June 2016, a section of the highway in Eastland County between Cisco and Albany was destroyed due to major flooding.